Cognigy/Documentation/docs/en/docs/voicegateway/webapp/speech-services.md

 ## Add a Custom Speech Vendor

+If the desired vendor is not included in the list of pre-installed vendors, or if you want to modify the configuration of an existing one, you can add a custom vendor.

+Before adding a vendor to the Voice Gateway, you need to create it.
+To do this, use the [custom-speech-example](https://github.com/Cognigy/custom-speech-example/tree/main) template on GitHub.
+Using the same template, you can customize an existing vendor, such as Google.
+After you have created the custom provider, deploy it on a server, for example, in the AWS Cloud, then copy the address of the custom provider for use in the Voice Gateway.

 To add a custom speech vendor, follow these steps:

 1. Open The Cognigy Voice Gateway Self-Service Portal.